luiscruz/course_sustainableSE/2026/p1_measuring_software/g23_json_orjson.md

 This study investigated whether the performance advantages of `orjson` translate into measurable energy savings compared to the standard Python `json` library.

-**RQ1.** Our results show that although `orjson` executes the workload faster (~3-4% improvement), it consumes slightly more total CPU package energy on average.
-Therefore, `orjson` does not provide energy savings under the tested conditions.
+**RQ1.** Our results show that `orjson` executes the 5 GB workload ~5.4% faster, but this does not translate into statistically significant CPU energy savings at that scale (p = 0.50).
+For the same library at the 1 GB scale, however, `orjson` achieves a ~26% speedup and reduces total CPU energy by ~25% (~93 J vs ~123 J, p ~ 0).
+Thus, whether `orjson` provides energy savings depends critically on workload size.

-**RQ2.** Across different dataset sizes, the observed pattern remains consistent: execution time decreases with `orjson`, but the higher instantaneous power draw offsets the runtime reduction.
-Energy consumption does not scale in a way that favors `orjson`.
+**RQ2.** The relationship between library choice and energy consumption is not consistent across dataset sizes.
+At 1 GB, `orjson` is clearly more energy-efficient, confirming the "Race to Sleep" principle — the speedup is large enough to outweigh the higher instantaneous power draw.
+At 5 GB, the speedup narrows to ~5.4% and is insufficient to compensate, leaving total CPU energy statistically indistinguishable between the two libraries.
+Average CPU power, however, remains consistently higher for `orjson` regardless of dataset size.

-Regarding the *Race to Sleep* hypothesis, our findings partially validate the model's assumptions (higher power, shorter runtime), but do not confirm its expected outcome.
-In this scenario, the performance gain is insufficient to compensate for increased power usage, resulting in higher overall energy consumption.
+Regarding the *Race to Sleep* hypothesis, our findings show that it holds at the 1 GB scale but breaks down at 5 GB, suggesting a threshold effect.
+The magnitude of the performance advantage matters: a ~26% speedup is sufficient to realize energy savings, whereas a ~5% speedup is not.

-In conclusion, `orjson` is the superior choice for performance, while `json` remains more energy-efficient for the tested workload.
+In conclusion, `orjson` is the superior choice for both performance and energy efficiency when processing datasets in the 1 GB range.
+At larger scales (5 GB), the energy advantage disappears, though `json` maintains a slight edge in stability.
+Developers processing large files repeatedly on power-constrained systems should benchmark their specific workload size before choosing between the two libraries.

 ---